JoeBawn/-DevOps-Course-Starter/README.md

 You will also need to get the lists on the board.
 See the following url for details on how to find this: https://developer.atlassian.com/cloud/trello/rest/api-group-boards/#api-boards-id-lists-get

+## Testing

+### Unit Tests

+In order to run the unit tests, you will first need to ensure you have installed Pytest (as above).
+You can find the suite of tests within todo_app/test_items.py
+Further details of the pytest dependency can be found here: https://pypi.org/project/pytest/

+The test_items.py file contains a card_list (list) contating several TrelloCard (objects) and trello_list_ids (dictionary) with an ID of each list used with the app for todo, inprogress and completed lists.